magento/pwa-studio/packages/extensions/venia-sample-payments-checkmo/README.md

 # venia-sample-payments-checkmo

-This package provides a sample static `Check MO (Money Order)` payment method for Venia. configuration for `payment/checkmo/payable_to and payment/checkmo/mailing_address` so we mock them.
+This package provides a sample static `Check MO (Money Order)` payment method for Venia.
+_Note: Currently GraphQL configuration for `payment/checkmo/payable_to and payment/checkmo/mailing_address` is not implemented, so we mock them._

 ## Installation